somesh7292/gcp-terraform-code/README.md

     service_account_email = "Value of cloud_function_sa generated in step 8"

     Note:
-    Values of other variables can be updated as oer requirement
+    Values of other variables can be updated as per requirement
     ```

 12. Update bucket and prefix in version.tf file